Ramlov/P4-Project/README.md

 > cargo run -r --bin main

-when checking if all files in /src/bin/ will compile:
+When checking if all files in /src/bin/ will compile:

 > cargo check

 When checking single file in /src/bin/:

 > cargo check --bin filename        <-- excluding .rs

+When compiling and building file:

+> cargo build --bin filename        (add -r flag if building for 'release'.
+Will compress and optimize)